 Overview: Confession is inadmissible when probation officer promised shorter sentence if suspect waived right to an attorney.

 Gonzalez then agreed to speak with his parole officer, as he was summoned to the police station.
-The parole officer advised Gonzalez that unless he agreed to cooperate with police, the parole officer would have to write in his report that he recommended that maximum punishment.
+The parole officer advised Gonzalez that unless he agreed to cooperate with police, the parole officer would have to write in his report that he recommended the maximum punishment.
 This meeting with his parole officer only lasted ten minutes.

 Gonzalez then immediately agreed to speak to detectives without his attorney present.
 The parole agent’s promise was obviously fresh in his mind.